matthewlong29/PareAndFlourish_Site/_posts/2017-01-29-perfect-cover-letter.md

   teaser: how-to-write-the-perfect-cover-letter.jpg
   vteaser: cover-letter-infographic.jpg
   feature: how-to-write-the-perfect-cover-letter.jpg
-  alt: "How to Write the Perfect Cover Letter"

 tags: Cover Letter Tips, How to Write a Cover Letter, Job Search Tips

-comments: true
 ---

 Does the thought of writing a cover letter exhaust you?